A Peek into the history of Grecian food

 - Then cool the mixture (note that most of the items in this recipe must be cooled)

 Filling the Corningware Dish

 - Layer the bottom of a Corningware dish with the "chicken mix".
 Sprikle the bread crumbs over the chicken mix.

-- Bake in a standard OTG at a 175 degrees, with no pre-heating.
-Use the centre filament to enable even cooking on both sides
+- Bake in a standard OTG at 175 degrees for 10-15 minutes, with no pre-heating required.
+Use the central filament to enable even cooking on both sides.